-A top weekend break in Belgium for military history buffs is undoubtedly Waterloo and Ypres; the sites of two of the bloodiest and most important battles in European history.
-The 1815 Battle of Waterloo was one of the last in Europe to be fought with sword, cannon, and musket.
+A top weekend break in Belgium for military history buffs is undoubtedly Waterloo and Ieper, the sites of two of the bloodiest and most important battles in European history.
+The 1815 Battle of Waterloo was one of the last in Europe to be fought with swords, cannons, and muskets.
 It was here that the Duke of Wellington defeated Emperor Napoleon I. The victory marked the end of two decades of conflict and helped shape the future of Europe for the next century.
 Today, you will find a range of historical attractions that commemorate the battle in the town of Waterloo.
 Among them are the Lion’s Mound historical monument, Napoleon’s Last Headquarters, and the Wellington Museum.
 If you visit in June, you might even witness the re-enactment of the battle on the original site.

-Meanwhile, about a 1.5-hour-drive from Waterloo, the city of Ypres is home to the internationally renowned In Flanders Fields Museum.
+Meanwhile, about a 1.5-hour drive from Waterloo, the city of Ieper is home to the internationally renowned In Flanders Fields Museum.
 Here, visitors can learn about the experiences of WWI soldiers in the West Flanders front region.
-They can continue learning about the war and the role Ypres played in it by visiting one of the war cemeteries, the Trench of Death, and the Yser Tower, on the city’s outskirts.
-If you happen to be in the city center at 20.00, you will also catch the Last Post ceremony at the Menin Gate Memorial.
+They can continue learning about the war and the role Ieper played in it by visiting one of the war cemeteries, the Trench of Death, and the Yser Tower, on the city’s outskirts.
+If you happen to be in the city center at 20:00, you will also catch the Last Post ceremony at the Menin Gate Memorial.
 Held every evening since 1928, this moving tribute commemorates the British soldiers who sacrificed their lives for the Belgian people.
 Discover more museums in Belgium.

-4. Dip your toes in the North Sea at Ostend
+Dip your toes in the North Sea at Oostende

 But Bruges isn’t only worth visiting for its chocolate and beer.
 It is also a celebrated UNESCO World Heritage Site and home to several magnificent religious and historic landmarks.
 These include the imposing belfry tower and the Basilica of the Holy Blood.
 The latter houses a preserved relic that is said to contain the blood of Jesus Christ.
-Every year on Ascension Day, the relic is carried through the streets in a huge Catholic procession; this has also received UNESCO protected status.
+Every year on Ascension Day, the relic is carried through the streets in a huge Catholic procession, which has received UNESCO-protected status.
 The 83-meter-high belfry tower is also well worth a visit.
-And if you live to eat, Bruges is also home to a huge array of Michelin-star restaurants; making it the perfect Belgium weekend break for foodies.
+And if you live to eat, Bruges is also home to a huge array of Michelin-star restaurants, making it the perfect Belgium weekend break for foodies.

 Famous for touting itself as the smallest city in the world, Durbuy attracts hordes of tourists with that tagline alone.
 Nestled in the heart of the Ardennes, just 1.5 hours from Brussels, the quaint little hamlet resembles something from the pages of a fairytale.
 Surrounded by emerald green hills and overlooking the banks of the Ourthe River, it is one of Belgium’s most picturesque cities.
 As you stroll along the narrow cobblestone streets in the old town, you will discover rows of medieval stone houses.
 Some of these have been turned into cafés, bars, fancy boutiques, and artisanal shops for Wallonian specialties.
 These sell local products such as jam, tea, and local brews Marckloff and Durboyse.

 The city of Dinant in Namur is a particularly spectacular day trip from Brussels.
-Not only is this the birthplace of saxophone inventor Adolphe Sax, but it is also the location of one of Belgium’s wackiest festivals; the International Bathtub Regatta.
+Not only is this the birthplace of saxophone inventor Adolphe Sax, but it is also the location of one of Belgium’s wackiest festivals, the International Bathtub Regatta.
 If you visit in August, you might witness a fleet of floating bathtubs sailing down the River Meuse during the six-day festival.
-Besides this, there are a number of other popular attractions to enjoy, including the Collegiate Church Notre-Dame and La Merveilleuse; an enchanting cave that you can explore with a guide.
+Besides this, there are a number of other popular attractions to enjoy, including the Notre-Dame de Dinant and La Merveilleuse, an enchanting cave that you can explore with a guide.
 If you fancy some nature, however, you can always enjoy a range of outdoor activities in Belgium’s largest forest, La Grande Foret de Saint-Hubert.
 This is the perfect spot for hiking, cycling, and spotting wildlife.

 The High Fens (or Hautes Fagnes in French) is one of the most beautiful regions in Belgium.
 Stretching north of Malmedy to the Eupen peaks near the German border, the upraised plateau is Belgium’s first nature park and largest reserve.
 The 11,123-acre area is a hiker’s paradise with its high elevation and unique topography of raised bogs, moorland, thick forests, and hills covered with vibrant foliage.
 There is much to discover in the region all year round and the reserve is great for cross-country skiers during winter.
 The Natural Park Hautes Fagnes also unveils the High Fens’ many riches.
 You can explore the area through expositions, educational eco-activities, scooter rides, audio trips, and guided walks.